5G-ERA/middleware/README.md

 ## Using the 5G-ERA Middleware

-To see how to deploy the 5G-ERA Middleware see the instructions in [ENVIRONMENT.md](ENVIRONMENT.md).
+To see how to deploy the 5G-ERA Middleware see the instructions in [middleware deployment](docs/Administrator/Middleware_Installation.md).

 ## Developing the 5G-ERA Middleware
 To see how to deploy the 5G-ERA Middleware development environment and how to contribute to the 5G-ERA development, see the instructions in [CONTRIBUTING.md](https://github.com/5G-ERA/middleware/blob/main/CONTRIBUTING.md).